mehulagg/gitlab_test/doc/install/system_architecture/redis.md

 point of failure.
 However, in a scaled environment the objective is to allow the environment to handle more users or to increase throughput.
 Redis itself is generally stable and can handle many requests so it is an acceptable trade off to have only a single instance.
-See [High Availability](../availability/index.md) for an overview of GitLab scaling and high availability options.
+See the [System Architecture](index.md) page for an overview of GitLab scaling and high availability options.

 The steps below are the minimum necessary to configure a Redis server with
 Omnibus: